Distilling Magic States in the Bicycle Architecture: Introduction

 In this work, we introduce new designs of magic state factories that integrate MSC on surface code and MSD in BB codes, achieving low logical error rates while using significantly fewer resources compared to conventional distillation factories.
 In more detail: \begin{itemize} \item We present a collection of MSD protocols that run entirely within a single BB code block\footnote{More specifically, the MSD circuits are supported within a single BB code block, while the input magic state may be supported externally.}, in contrast to conventional factories which run MSD on multiple blocks of QLDPC codes or surface codes.
 This one block design confers significant savings in the space overhead of magic state factories, reducing the physical qubit count from thousands to hundreds.
 Additionally, it simplifies the architecture, decreases the number of long range inter-block connections, and reduces decoding complexity.

-\item We present comprehensive, end-to-end optimizations for existing MSD circuits, including (i) logical qubit mapping to maximize the use of native, low cost logical gates\footnote{These gates are performed through code surgery with the help of an ancilla system, which we detail in Section~\ref{sec:background}.} on the BB code, (ii) gate scheduling cast as a Traveling Salesman Problem to minimize compiled circuit depth, and (iii) parallel execution of two MSD protocols on the same BB code block.
+\item We present comprehensive, end-to-end optimizations for existing MSD circuits, including (i) logical qubit mapping to maximize the use of native, low cost logical gates\footnote{These gates are performed through code surgery with the help of an ancilla system, which we detail in Section~\ref{sec:background}.} on the BB code, (ii) a masking technique that augments rotations with $Z$ on inactive qubits to turn a set of sparse native logical operation on all logical qubits into a denser set over the active logical qubits, (iii) gate scheduling cast as a Traveling Salesman Problem to minimize compiled circuit depth, and (iv) parallel execution of two MSD protocols on the same BB code block.

 Together, these methods significantly reduce the circuit depth of MSD and improve the factory throughput.

 \item We introduce a general method to compress MSD circuits to be supported on fewer logical qubits while maintaining the same level of logical error suppression.
-As examples, we compress the 49-to-1 protocol from $13$ to $7$ qubits and the 64-to-2CCZ protocol from $17$ to $10$ qubits, making both circuits implementable within a single BB code block.
+As examples, we compress the 49-to-1 protocol from $13$ to $7$ qubits, the 51-to-3CS protocol from $18$ to $9$ qubits,the 64-to-2CCZ protocol from $17$ to $10$ qubits, making these circuits implementable within a single BB code block.
+Moreover, this method is generic to any magic state distillation protocol generated by tri-orthogonal matrices.
 As near-term quantum computers are space-limited, our method brings large MSD protocols significantly closer to practice.

-\item We benchmark a collection of magic state factories with varying protocols, codes and noise levels.
-These benchmarks provide quantitative insights into designing factories adaptively under different regimes, and highlight key places pending improvement for each design.
+\item We benchmark a collection of magic state factories with varying protocols, codes, and noise levels.
+Our results quantify the substantial overhead reduction enabled by the proposed optimizations, and, through sensitivity analysis, provide practical guidance for protocol design under different operating regimes, while highlighting the key bottlenecks and improvement opportunities for each design. \end{itemize}